hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/token-claim-airdrop.md

 ### Services updates

+- Update `ApiPermissionConfig` class to include a `0-* PermissionedAccountsRange` for the new `TokenClaimAirdrop` transaction type
 - Update `TokenServiceDefinition` class to include the new RPC method definition for claiming airdrops
 - Implement new `TokenClaimAirdropHandler` class which should be invoked when the gRPC server handles `TokenClaimAirdrop` transactions.
 The class should be responsible for:
     - Pure checks: validation logic based only on the transaction body itself in order to verify if the transaction is valid one